 Serendipity has always been kind to me, and I believe that cultivating the ability to trust serendipity – to follow its compass — is one of the essential travel arts.
 A journey I took a few years ago to Easter Island provided the perfect example of the gifts that serendipity can sometimes bestow.
 That journey […]

-From Palm Springs, we make our way to Joshua Tree National Park for our first glimpse of the namesake trees and a stop at the visitor center, to gain our bearings.
+From Palm Springs, we make our way to Joshua Tree National Park for our first glimpse of the namesake trees and a stop at the visitor center to gain our bearings.
 We’ll take a choice hike in the park before arriving at our unique accommodations in Twentynine Palms.
-On our full day in the area, we head for the farthest reaches of the park, with rock formations, unique flora, a waterfall, and historic ranch.
+On our full day in the area, we head for the farthest reaches of the park to see rock formations, unique flora, a waterfall, and a historic ranch.

 Next, we’re off to Death Valley, stopping and hiking in Mojave National Preserve en route.
-We arrive in Death Valley and our oasis accommodations at Furnace Creek Inn, complete with palm gardens and a spring-fed pool.
-The largest national parks in the Lower 48 offers up a number of wonders, and our explorations take us from the depths of Badwater Basin – located below sea level – to the top of Mount Whitney, at 14,505 feet!
-In between, we’ll admire the landscape from Dante’s View, hike the Golden Canyon Trail, visit Scotty’s Castle in Grapevine Canyon, hike through Mosaic Canyon, and take in a sunrise from Zabriskie Point.
+We arrive to welcoming accommodations at The Inn at Death Valley, complete with palm gardens and a spring-fed pool.
+The largest national park in the Lower 48 offers up a number of wonders, and our explorations take us from the depths of Badwater Basin – located below sea level – to the top of Mount Whitney, at 14,505 feet!
+In between, we’ll admire the landscape from Dante’s View, hike the Golden Canyon Trail, hike through Mosaic Canyon, and take in a sunrise from Zabriskie Point.